-forbidden_zero_bit shall be equal to 0.

 […]

 Brainstorming / Closing Remarks

 Given the need of rather close coordination with the MPEG-2 systems folks, we think that the time to address this issue is now, or pretty soon.
 This is not a fix we as JVET should attempt last minute.